All posts

 This is the AI slop problem.

 Search results are flooding with generic, formulaic content.
 "In today's rapidly evolving landscape..." openings.
 "It's important to note that..." hedges.
 "Robust, holistic solutions" that say nothing.
-The erosion of trust is real: readers are getting better at spotting AI-generated text, and Google is getting better at devaluing it.
+According to Originality.ai's 2025 State of AI Content Report, the erosion of trust is measurable: readers are getting better at spotting AI-generated text, and Google's helpful content system is getting better at devaluing it.

 If you're publishing content, hiring writers, or running an academic program, you need an AI content checker.
 Not to police every sentence, but to protect quality and maintain trust.